joeharper85/cats/README.md

 ## Cat gallery

 This has been implemented using React, Redux and Router.
 Axios has been used for handling API calls, and styling/layout is taken care of by Semantic React UI.
+Developed using VSC and Prettier for formatting.

 ### To build and run